cdaein/token-utils/README.md

 1. Clone this repo: `git clone https://github.com/cdaein/token-utils.git`
 1. Go into the folder: `cd token-utils`
-1. Install the dependencies: `npm i`
+1. Install as a global package: `npm i -g .`
-1. Build the script: `npm run build`
-1. Run the script: `node ./dist/index.js --help`
+1. Now, you can run it anywhere with the command `token-utils`.
+1. For example, `token-utils fxhash --help` will show you options for fxhash.
+1. See below for detailed guide.

 ## Objkt